Data Protection Statement

 Examples of such purposes are:

-- ensuring the IT security and integrity of our systems
+- ensuring our IT security and the integrity of our systems

 - preventing or investigating criminal offences

 Cross-border transmission of data (point (a) of the first sentence of Article 49 (1) GDPR)

 Where personal data are transmitted to a third country, we comply with the relevant statutory data protection guidelines in that the data are transmitted on the basis of standard contractual clauses or we obtain your consent to the data transmission in accordance with the point (a) of the first sentence of Article 49 (1) GDPR.

 Data may be transmitted, for example, in connection with the use of Google, LinkedIn, HubSpot and Vimeo services.
 Due to the use of these services, data are transmitted to the United States of America.